 Is voting compulsory?

 Voting is an opportunity to have your say and help shape Queensland.
 Voting is compulsory for all Queenslanders over the age of 18.
 If you don’t vote, you may receive a fine.

-If you'll find it difficult to attend a polling booth on election day, or it's unsafe for your address to be on the electoral roll, read more about special enrolment categories.
+If you'll find it difficult to attend a polling booth, or it's unsafe for your address to be on the electoral roll, read more about special enrolment categories.